 3) Rule of Thirds

 For an easy way to get good compostion use the Rule of Thirds.
 This means that you would think of your image as being divided by two horizontal lines and two vertical lines creating nine boxes.
 The idea is to line up important features along the lines or where they intersect.
-In the image above you can see the image on the left does not use this rule.
-By aligning the horizon with the lower horizontal guidline and the rock tower along the left vertical guidline it gives the image much more interest!
+In the image, above you can see the image on the left does not use this rule.
+By aligning the horizon with the lower horizontal guideline and the rock tower along the left vertical guideline it gives the image much more interest!

 4) Avoid Zooming In

 When you use your zoom feature you are losing resolution and may end up a blurry image.
 The best way to avoid this is to get closer to your subject.
 Obviously this is not always possible so in that case take the best photo you can without zooming and then crop the photo later.

 To add a unique feel to your images consider using different perspectives.
 With kids, for example, it is best to get down on their level instead of taking the picture from your height.
 Sometimes you have to roll around on the ground and get a bit dirty but it’s worth it to get that perfect shot!

 Sometimes the smallest things can be beautiful.
 Many cameras have a macro function (it is often represented as a flower icon in the focus options).
 This is great for close up images of insects, flowers, and even water drops!
 Check out this helpful article for more information on how to take macro photos.

 The great thing about taking pictures on your phone is that there are so many apps available out there for you to change and enhance your images!
 Don’t be afraid to have fun and play around with your photos.
 You can use apps to remove blemishes in portraits or add filters to change the colors.
 Check out this post which gives you some great app options for both beginning and more experienced photographers.